-Local Service 2.5: Parks and Playgrou ocal Service 2.5: Parks and Playgrounds Activity Council's Role Performance Measure July to December 2014 January to June 2015 Ensure that new parks, playgrounds and sportsfield related projects, being delivered by Developers as Works in Kind or under Voluntary Planning Agreements satisfy Council's requirements.
+e 2.5: Parks and P laygrounds ctivity Council's Role Performance Measure July to December 2014 January to June 2015 Ensure that new parks, playgrounds and sportsfield related projects, being delivered by Developers as Works in Kind or under Voluntary Planning Agreements satisfy Council's requirements.
 Facilities are provided as per agreements Council continues to provide its requirements for new parks and spots facilities in new release areas of the LGA Oran Park Development - Council has given approval for the developers to lodge DAs on roughly 20% of overall recreational facilities offered.
 Gregory Hills - Council has given approval for the developers to lodge DAs on roughly 25% of overall recreational facilities offered.
 Arcadian Hills Development - Council has given approval for the developers to lodge DAs on roughly 30% of overall recreational facilities being offered.
 Design review has completed and the pre-DA acceptance letter has been issued to the developer Sekisui House to lodge development application for a new park in the Northeast Open Space of their subdivisions in The Hermitage.
-Council continued to provide its requirements for new parks and sports facilities in new release areas of the LGA Oran Park Development - Council gave approval for the developers to lodge DAs on approximately 25% of overall recreational facilities offered.
-Gregory Hills - Council has given approval for the developers to lodge DAs on approximately 30% of overall recreational facilities offered.
-Arcadian Hills Development - Council has given approval for the developers to lodge DAs on approximately 35% of overall recreational facilities being offered.
-Development consent was granted for a new park in the northeast open space of the subdivision in The Hermitage Concept designs were endorsed by Council for the proposed new Town Park in Oran Park Town Centre.
-A DA will be lodged by August 2015.
+Council continued to provide its requirements for new parks and sports facilities in new release areas of the LG.
+Oran Park Development - Council gave approval for the developers to lodge D/O on approximately 25% of overall recreational facilities offered.
+Gregory Hills - Council has given approvation for the developers to lodge DAs on approximately 30% of overall recreation facilities offered.
+Arcadian Hills Development - Council I given approval for the developers to log DAs on approximately 35% of overall recreational facilities being offered.
+Development consent was granted for new park in the northeast open space of subdivision in The Hermitage Concept designs were endorsed by Coufor the proposed new Town Park in Ora Park Town Centre.
+A DA will be lodged August 2015.
 Implementation of Kirkham Reserve Masterplan - Acquire remaining recreation land for playing fields Acquisition completed The timing of land acquisition has yet to be determined.
-There has been no further progress on this item.
+There has been no further progress on item.
 Playground Replacement Program Completion of program Playgrounds at Greenway Reserve Forest Park and Hambeldon Reserve have been completed.
 Playground at Ettlesdale Reserve was substantially completed.
 Community Infrastructure Renewal Program - Parks Equipment Completion of Program Works completed.
 Fencing replaced at Birriwa Reserve.
 Bollards program replacement still outstanding.
 Inspect and repair Recreational Facilities and Playing Courts to meet current relevant standards 100% of programs completed The maintenance works for the period were completed and are ongoing.
-The maintenance works scheduled for this period were completed including the resurfacing of the Tennis Centre courts at Nott Oval.
+The maintenance works scheduled for period were completed including the resurfacing of the Tennis Centre courts Nott Oval.
 General upkeep of parks and gardens, and some portion of the road reserves Completion of program This program is ongoing with all works completed for the period.
 This program continued with all works completed for the period.